 Here are some of the practical advantages of creating specific landing pages for your social media post:

-- It builds credibility.
-You can create a Testimonials page to alleviate your visitors concerns and convert them into customers.
+You can create a Testimonials page to alleviate your visitor’s concerns and convert them into customers.
 Let the people know that your products or services are helping others.
 If possible, dust off all the recognition you get and put the best testimonials and your proudest achievements at the sidebar or bottom of your landing page.
 If you have good customer reviews, put them on display.

 Social media marketing is one of the cheapest and easiest marketing strategies that generate hundreds to millions of leads every single day.
 But, when they click on your social media post and end up on a confusing and irrelevant landing page, your social media efforts won’t get you anywhere.
 So, if you want to optimise your social media marketing campaigns, make sure that you lead them to the right page which talks about your products and clearly gives them instructions on what to do to avail of your offer.

-Now you not only need a social media post that is filled with useful content and keywords optimised for conversion.
-But, you must also create a specific landing page to support it.
+Now you not only need a social media post that is filled with useful content and optimised keywords, but you should also create a specific landing page to support it.
 It will not only help you test value proposition but it will also encourage conversion.